aswinanil/spa/README.md

 [Boost libraries](http://www.boost.org/users/download/) which should be placed in the *libraries* folder

 ##Running it
-Run *AutoTesterInUse* with source file, queries file and an output file as parameters
+Run *AutoTesterInUse.exe* with source file, queries file and an output file as parameters